InsanusMokrassar/ktgbotapi/README.md

   without any additional library
 * [TelegramBotAPI Extensions](TelegramBotAPI-extensions-api/README.md) - contains extensions (mostly for
   `RequestsExecutor`), which allows to use the core library in more pleasant way
-* [TelegramBotAPI Util Extensions](TelegramBotAPI-extensions-utils/README.md) - contains extensions (mostly for
+* [TelegramBotAPI Util Extensions](TelegramBotAPI-extensions-utils/README.md) - contains extensions for more comfortable work with commands, updates and other different things
-  `RequestsExecutor`), which allows to use the core library in more pleasant way

 Most part of some specific solves or unuseful moments are describing by official [Telegram Bot API](https://core.telegram.org/bots/api).